-We are a medical device company that develops and commercializes innovative platforms for performing minimally invasive surgical procedures in the brain and heart under direct, intra-procedural magnetic resonance imaging, or "MRI," guidance.
+We are a medical device company that develops and commercializes innovative platforms for performing minimally invasive surgical procedures in the brain under direct, intra-procedural magnetic resonance imaging, or "MRI," guidance.
 We have two product platforms.
 Our ClearPoint system, which is in commercial use in the United States, is used to perform minimally invasive surgical procedures in the brain.
 We anticipate that our ClearTrace system, which is a product candidate still in development, will be used to perform minimally invasive surgical procedures in the heart.
-However, further development of ClearTrace has been suspended, as we devote our resources to the continued development and commercialization of ClearPoint.
+However, we have reduced our development expenditures related to ClearTrace, as we devote our resources to the continued development and commercialization of ClearPoint.
 Both systems utilize intra-procedural MRI to guide the procedures and are designed to work in a hospital's existing MRI suite.
 Our principal executive office is located at 5 Musick, Irvine, California 92618, and we also conduct our principal operations, including component processing, final assembly, packaging and distribution activities for our ClearPoint system, at that facility.